COVID Vaccine 101 – Everything You Need To Know

 The consequences of RED ALERT

 An immune system in overdrive has consequences of its own.
 Your immune is powerful and the cytokines it produces for example, are poisonous not just to infectious invaders, but also to your own body.
 Your own immune system can kill you before it’s able to wipe out an invading virus.
 This was a common event in the 1918 pandemic.
 The immune system reacted dramatically to the Spanish flu particularly if it was a young and healthy immune system which why so many healthy young people died in the 1918 pandemic.
-Immune system reaction is one of the reasons dexamethasone (a powerful immune suppressing steroid) is used to treat COVID-19.
-This drug is used to suppress your immune system to stop it from killing you.
+Immune system reaction is one of the reasons dexamethasone (a powerful immune suppressing steroid) and other potent immune suppressors are used to treat COVID-19.
+These drugs suppress your immune system to stop it from killing you.

 Why do teens and kids suffer less with COVID-19?